Toxantron/scrumonline/README.md

 The "deployment" is a general scrum meeting where the ScrumMaster has a laptop connected to a beamer while all team members have an internet connected device (phone, tablet, laptop, ... - smartwatch would be awesome).
 The meeting starts with the ScrumMaster creating a named session and all team members joining that session.
 The beamer should now show the list of joined members.

 ## Estimation workflow
 For every story the Scrum Master will than start a poll and each member of the session must select a card.
 As they select a card the main screen will show a card over their name, but without showing the number.
 Once everyone selected a card the main page (beamer) flips all the cards.
 According to planning poker it will than highlight the minimum and maximum estimation for colleagues to bring their arguments.
+A demonstration using the Redmine plugin is available [on youtube](https://www.youtube.com/watch?v=faRYrNz8MYw).

 ## Road Map
 * Include vote history of previous stories at the bottom of the master view